mattermost/docs/doc/architecture/decisions.md

 # Design Decisions

-This documentation collects reasoning and documentation regard decisions made regarding the design of the charts in this repository.
+This documentation collects reasoning and documentation regard decisions made regarding the design of the Helm charts in this repository.

 ## Breaking changes via deprecation